ColinLeung-NiloCat/UnityURP-MobileDrawMeshInstancedIndirectExample/README.md

  Why create this project?
  -------------
  To demonstrate DrawMeshInstancedIndirect API on mobile devices.
-Everything works very well even on weak GPU like adreno506.
-- can draw 10,000 instance on almost any mobile GPU(e.g. adreno506) within 4ms, performance affected mainly by grass's vertex shader
+- can draw 10,000 instance on almost any mobile GPU(e.g. adreno506) within 4ms, performance mainly affected by grass's vertex shader
-- can draw 100,000 instances on 2018/2019 flagship mobile GPU (adreno630) within 4ms, performance affected mainly by grass's vertex shader
+- can draw 100,000 instances on 2018/2019 flagship mobile GPU (adreno630) within 4ms, performance mainly affected by grass's vertex shader

  Requirement
  -----------------